Therealadetunji/awesome-books-modules/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name

-> Description the project.
+>
+awesome-books-modules is an app that allows you to manage your entire book library, straight from the browser!

 ## Built With
+>

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- Javascript

 ## Live Demo (if available)